appdotnet/object-metadata/annotation-replacement-values/+net.app.core.file.md

     }
 }
 ~~~

+#### URL Lifetimes

+Note that some extra fields are returned from the API depending on whether the parent object is public or not.
+For content that is public, like posts, messages in public channels, annotations on user objects, etc., we include a URL in the `url` field which will redirect you to the content in question so long as it is still public; we also include `url_immediate` and `url_immediate_expires` fields if you wish to avoid the extra HTTP request.
+URLs returned in the `url_immediate` field are good for at least 1 hour after fetching the object from the App.net API.

+For private content, we return a short-lived URL in the `url` field and a `url_expires` parameter.
+URLs returned in this field are good for at least 1 hour after fetching the object from the App.net API.

 <!-- provide a complete description of the fields in the "value" object for your annotation -->
 ## Fields